-In both cases, each structure to be displayed will be downloaded or loaded from the local file system, and shown as a ribbon diagram coloured according to the associated sequence in the current alignment view (Figure 2.3 (right)).
-The structure can be rotated by clicking and dragging in the structure window.
 The structure can be zoomed using the mouse scroll wheel or by [SHIFT]-dragging the structure.
 Moving the mouse cursor over a sequence to which the structure is linked in the alignment view highlights the respective residue's sidechain atoms.
 The sidechain highlight may be obscured by other parts of the molecule.
 Similarly, moving the cursor over the structure shows a tooltip and highlights the corresponding residue in the alignment.
 Clicking the alpha carbon or phosphorous backbone atom will toggle the highlight and residue label on and off.
 Often, the position highlighted in the sequence may not be in the visible portion of the current alignment view and the sliders will scroll automatically to show the position.
 If the alignment window's $View \Rightarrow Automatic Scrolling$ option is not selected, however, then the automatic adjustment will be disabled for the current view.

-2.1.3 Customising Structure Display
+7.3.1 Customising Structure Display